-If implementing a sales forecasting solution in Excel spreadsheets is difficult, integrating it with promotional planning is even harder without multiple, interlinked spreadsheets and the associated maintenance, security and integrity issues!
+If implementing a demand forecasting solution in Excel spreadsheets is difficult, integrating it with promotional planning is even harder without multiple, interlinked spreadsheets and the associated maintenance, security and integrity issues!

 Prophecy's integrated Trade Promotions Planning module addresses these complexities in a simple and understandable way.
 It has been designed as an optional feature of a standard Prophecy database.
 It can be added to an existing Prophecy database at any time and with relatively little implementation resource.

 What is a "promotion" in Prophecy?

 A trade promotion applies to a selection of products, customers and to a time range which is independent of whatever time range your Prophecy database uses.
 It has a set of properties, such as short and long, description, in-store and sales-out dates, originator, progress status etc..

 A promotion's 'status' determines its progress from creation to completion.
 Each TPM implementation can define its own set if statuses - for example:

 In addition to mandatory properties of a promotion you can add any number of informational custom fields to each promotion, as well as unlimited diary notes.